Thai traditional games: Makhos

 Makhos (หมากฮอส) is a Thai version of checkers that is played on an 8x8 square board by two players.
 Each player starts with 8 pieces, which are placed at opposite ends of the board.
 The game follows rules similar to international checkers, but with some variations.
 For example, kings can move diagonally in any direction, not just one space, and can continue capturing in any direction from the square directly behind the captured piece.

 Boat racing

 Khaeng Ruea Yao

 Khaeng Ruea Yao (แข่งเรือยาว, lit.
 'Long-boat racing') is a boat racing in Thailand that has been practiced for centuries.
 The boats used in this race are long and narrow, and can be up to 30 meters in length with a crew of up to 50 people.
 The boats are decorated with intricate designs and colors that represent the different regions of Thailand.
 The race is typically held during the rainy season, between July and October, and is often accompanied by traditional music and dancing.
 The race is a display of strength, endurance, and teamwork as the boats compete to be the first to cross the finish line.
 Long-boat racing is not only a sport but also an important cultural event that brings communities together to celebrate their heritage and traditions.

 Ball games

+Pétanque

+A French game, is also played in Thailand, where it is pronounced BeTang (Thai, เปตอง).